 Tippett: That’s the plural of “ki”?

-Tippett: Sustainability is some language we use about the world we’re living into or need to live into.
-And I sense from your writing and especially from your indigenous tradition that sustainability really is not big enough, and that it might even be a cop-out.
-You didn’t use that language, but you’re actually talking about a much more generous and expansive vision of relatedness between humans and the natural worlds and what we want to create.
+Tippett: “Sustainability” is the language we use about — is some language we use about the world we’re living into or need to live into.
+And I sense from your writing and especially from your Indigenous tradition that “sustainability” really is not big enough and that it might even be a cop-out.
+I mean, you didn’t use that language, but you’re actually talking about a much more generous and expansive vision of relatedness between humans and the natural worlds and what we want to create.

-Tippett: I keep thinking, as I’m reading you and now as I’m listening to you — a conversation I’ve had across the years with Christians who are going back to the Bible and seeing how certain translations and readings and interpretations, especially of that language of Genesis about human beings being blessed to have dominion — what is it — “to have dominion and subdue the earth,” was read in a certain way and a certain period of time by human beings, by industrialists and colonizers and even missionaries, so there is language, and there’s a mentality about taking that actually seemed to have kind of a religious blessing on it.
+Tippett: I keep thinking, as I’m reading you and now as I’m listening to you, a conversation I’ve had across the years with Christians who are going back to the Bible and seeing how certain translations and readings and interpretations, especially of that language of Genesis about human beings being blessed to have dominion — what is it? “to have dominion and subdue the Earth” — was read in a certain way, in a certain period of time, by human beings, by industrialists and colonizers and even missionaries.
+And so there is language and there’s a mentality about taking that actually seem to have kind of a religious blessing on it.
 And now people are reading those same texts differently.
 Do you ever have those conversations with people?
 Because the tradition you come from would never, ever have read the text that way.
-So culturally, we are incrementally moving more towards the worldview that you come from.
+So I think, culturally, we are incrementally moving more towards the worldview that you come from.

-Tippett: It seems to me that this view that you have of the natural world and our place in it, it’s a way to think about biodiversity and us as part of that, but reciprocity, again, takes that a step farther, right?
+Tippett: And so it seems to me that this view that you have of the natural world and our place in it, it’s a way to think about biodiversity and us as part of that.
+But reciprocity, again, takes that a step farther, right?

 Kimmerer: Yes.
-The idea of reciprocity, of recognizing that we humans do have gifts that we can give in return for all that has been given to us is, I think, a really generative and creative way to be a human in the world.
-Some of our oldest teachings are saying, what does it mean to be an educated person?
-It means that you know what your gift is and how to give it on behalf of the land and of the people, just like every single species has its own gift.
-And if one of those species and the gifts that it carries is missing in biodiversity, the ecosystem is depauperate, the ecosystem is too simple.
+The idea of reciprocity, of recognizing that we humans do have gifts that we can give in return for all that has been given to us, is I think a really generative and creative way to be a human in the world.
+And some of our oldest teachings are saying that what does it mean to be an educated person?
+It means that you know what your gift is and how to give it, on behalf of the land and of the people, just like every single species has its own gift.
+And if one of those species and the gifts that it carries is missing in biodiversity, the ecosystem is depauperate.
+The ecosystem is too simple.
 It doesn’t work as well when that gift is missing.

 Tippett: Here’s something you wrote.
 You talked about goldenrods and asters a minute ago, and you said, “When I am in their presence, their beauty asks me for reciprocity, to be the complementary color, to make something beautiful in response.”